FastAsChuff/Primes-List/README.md

 UPDATE:
 I made a faster program based on Mairson's adaptation of the Sieve of Eratosthenes.
 Max 3GB Required.
+Print the primes by appending --printprimes argument.

 CPU:i7 - 6700 3.4GHz